 Foundation Continues to Advance Statewide Entrepreneurial Mindset Program

-The program can be offered in a variety of ways to students in public and private high schools, community colleges and universities, clients of community development financial institutions (CDFIs), and those served by our statewide network of ecosystem and economic development partner organizations.
-The course is facilitated by instructors and faculty that complete a three-day training and certification program that does not require the instructor to be a subject matter expert in entrepreneurship, but rather a facilitator of the materials (print, online and video) to provide the expertise.
+The program can be offered in a variety of ways to students in public and private high schools, community colleges and universities, and those served by NC IDEA’s statewide network of ECOSYSTEM and economic development partner organizations.
+NC IDEA acts in a train-the-trainer capacity, hosting facilitator trainings and empowering facilitators to deploy the material in community-based courses.

 About NC IDEA FOUNDATION